Innovation First VEX robots provide a pre-engineering foundation

 The Super Kit enables kids to build remote control or programmable robots.
 It comes with the following smart sensors: color, bumper, distance, TouchLED, smart motors, and gyro as well as Clawbot IQ instructions that help students quickly build their first robot.
 The intuitive snap-together parts mean the there is no limit for their VEX IQ creations.

-Directly below are pre-packaged bundles that include the VEX Cortex materials that you will need to implement a VEX program in your classroom.
+Directly below are pre-packaged bundles that include the VEX EDR materials that you will need to implement a VEX program in your classroom.

-This is the premium Cortex bundle which includes everything you’ll need to use the Cortex system.
-It has everything from the Cortex Microcontroller, all of the VEX sensors, additional hardware kits and VEX metal.
-This bundle or the Programming Bundle are recommended if you plan to use the VEX Cortex Video Trainer or other ROBOTC Curriculum.
+This is the premium Cortex bundle which includes everything you’ll need to use the EDR system.
+It has everything from the EDR Microcontroller, all of the VEX sensors, additional hardware kits and VEX metal.
+This bundle or the Programming Bundle are recommended if you plan to use the VEX EDR Video Trainer or other ROBOTC Curriculum.

 Selecting the right programming paradigm within ROBOTC